merdok/homebridge-webos-tv/README.md

 * Mute Status (currently as light bulb)
 * Mute / Unmute (currently as light bulb)
 * Volume control (currently as light bulb)
-* External input (switch between and external source and live tv)
+* External input (switch between an external source of your choice and live tv)
+* Open app (switch between an app of your choice and live tv)

 ## Installation